ramonarj/MusicMaker/README.md

 # MusicMaker
-A plugin for Unity which lets you include procedural and adaptative music to your game
+A plugin for Unity which lets you include procedural and adaptative music to your game.
+Check the publication paper here: https://docta.ucm.es/entities/publication/8e5799fb-6f73-474a-870a-8e74b26efd6d

 ## How to install: